-On February 6, 2019, the Company adopted the 2019 Employee Stock Option Plan (2019 ESPP).
-The 2019 ESPP enables eligible employees of the Company to purchase shares of common stock at a discount.
+The 2019 Employee Stock Purchase Plan (2019 ESPP) enables eligible employees of the Company to purchase shares of common stock at a discount.
 Each offering period is approximately six months long beginning on the first trading day on or after June 1 and December 1 each year.
 ESPP participants purchase shares of common stock at a price per share equal to 85% of the lesser of (1) the fair market value per share of the common stock on the first trading day of the offering period or (2) the fair market value of the common stock on the purchase date.
-As of December 31, 2021, there was \$0.5 million in unrecognized compensation expense related to the 2019 ESPP to be recognized over five months.
+On January 1, 2022, 591,397 shares were added to the shares reserved for issuance under the 2019 ESPP pursuant to the annual automatic increase.
+As of December 31, 2022, there was \$0.4 million in unrecognized compensation expense related to the 2019 ESPP to be recognized over five months.